 Coachella Logo

 The Coachella logo consists of text.
 It presents the name of the cultural event and indicates its type.
 The most prominent element of the emblem is the short name.
 It occupies the entire top line, catching the eye with its semi-translucent glyphs.
-The sense of semi-translucency arises from the visual incompleteness of the lines used to create the inscription.
+The sense of semi-translucency arises from the lines that form the inscription’s visual incompleteness.
 All letters are uneven in thickness and vary in length:

 • Their legs are of different lengths.